-The Tel Aviv Museum of “Art” has an interesting exhibit called “Fake?”
+The Tel Aviv Museum of “Art” had an interesting exhibit in 2017 called “Fake?”
 It’s an exploration of various forms of fakery in art, from some of the most notorious Vermeer forgeries by Han van Meegeren to phony archaeological artifacts.
-I recently went to see the exhibit, and it was, to my surprise, an interesting and thought-provoking meditation on the question and definition of fakery in art, though of course it was also an exquisite exercise in misdirection.
+I recently went to see the exhibit and it was a surprisingly interesting and thought-provoking meditation on the question and definition of fakery in art, though of course it was also an exquisite exercise in misdirection.

 One of the things that caught my eye was a deconstruction of a famous photograph of Theodor Herzl meeting Kaiser Willheim II on October 28, 1898 outside an agricultural school in Mikveh Israel in what was then Palestine.
 (Herzl, you’ll remember, is regarded as the father of the modern Zionist movement and makes an appearnce, along with some fishy photos and other red flags, in my paper pulling back the curtain on the Dreyfus Affair hoax.)

 The exhibit showed that this famous picture was actually a fake, created by splicing and dicing two different pictures.
 Here is the famous one:

 But it’s a paste-up.
 At this site, we get a cover story for why they faked the photo: “The original photograph of Herzl and the Kaiser was not acceptable as only Herzl’s left foot could be seen in the photo.
 Herzl, aware of the importance of the photo, ordered its reconstruction.
 A photo of Herzl was taken on the roof of the school and superimposed onto the photo after seating Kaiser Wilhelm II on the dark horse (instead of the original white stallion).”